djmorosini/medtv-react-app/README.md

 ### www.medtv.me

 The idea is to make it easier for surgeons to learn and improve their skills.
-Surgeons can learn and practise their craft within a Virtual Reality VR environment.
+Surgeons can learn and practice their craft within a Virtual Reality (VR) environment.
 The goal of this capstone is to create a web-based experience  for users to see a list of videos.
-A user can select and play a video.
+A user can select then play a video.

 ## Getting Started

-* Clone this repo.
+* Clone this repo
 ```
 git clone git@github.com:djmorosini/medtv-react-app.git
 ```

 ### Prerequisites

-Node js, npm, and built using VSCode
+Node js, npm, and we built it using VSCode

 ```
 brew install node